 Sprint orienteering is about thinking and racing hard simultaneously, focusing on quick decision making.
 These events are fairly simple to navigate at a walk or slow jog, but the task is more demanding at high speed, especially when faced with multiple legs featuring constant changes of direction and route choice.
 If you run fast then make sure that it’s in the right direction!

-- Races 1-5 in Melbourne, Races 6-7 and the Victorian Sprint Championships in Bendigo.
+- Races 1-6, and the Victorian Sprint Championships, in Melbourne

 - SportIdent electronic timing, with starts at 1 minute intervals.
 Choose your own start time between 1.30pm and 2.45pm.